PearCoding/Ignis/README.md

  - `F1` to toggle the help window.
  - `F2` to toggle the UI.
  - `F3` to toggle the interaction lock.
 If enabled, no view changing interaction is possible.
- - `F11` to save a screenshot.
+ - `F11` to save a snapshot of the current rendering.
+HDR information will be preserved.
+Use with `Strg/Ctrl` to make a LDR screenshot of the current render including UI and tonemapping.
 The image will be saved in the current working directory.
  - `R` to reset to initial view.
  - `P` to pause current rendering.
 Also implies an interaction lock.
  - `T` to toggle automatic tonemapping.